imEckenrode/DnDevice/README.md

 NOTE: A manual patch is needed for lvgl_esp32_drivers:

-Add the 3 following lines under "DEFINES":
+Add the 3 following lines under "DEFINES" in lvgl_helpers.h:

 \# define LV_HOR_RES_MAX 320